nktice/AMD-AI/SallyAIRiddle.md

 `"Let me think..."`
 It's not the answer, but it's not pretending that it has the answer right when it doesn't.

+TheBloke_Pygmalion-2-13B-SuperCOT-GPTQ - [fail, mixed...]
+Insisted Sally had 6 sisters, but when I followed up by asking, "What if the brothers' two sisters are the same 2 people, so there's only 2 girls in that generation?", it corrected itself and said, "Sally has 1 sister."

 TheBloke_robin-33B-v2-GPTQ - [fail]
 [ gives wrong answer, and then goes on and on in delusion... ]